St Croix Watershed

 Sea-run fish in the St. Croix River have sustained the Passamaquoddy for thousands of years, without which the people may not have survived.
 The Passamaquoddy have a unique cultural and historical relationship with the river ecosystem and the fishery.
 The tribe has the duty to protect and preserve the river ecosystem, the indigenous food fishery, the sustenance fishing and the saltwater fishing rights of the Passamaquoddy people so that future generations will continue to survive.
 The tribe recognizes that the St Croix River ecosystem and related Natural Communities have a fundamental right to exist, flourish and evolve, and that the river has a right to be clean and flow unobstructed, and the fish have a right to spawn and to live out their natural history and life cycles.

 Man’s activities have seriously upset the productivity and natural balance of the St Croix River ecosystem and life cycles of the native fishery and has put this unique river ecosystem into a state of distress.
 Immediate and sustained action is needed to remedy this distress.
 Atlantic Salmon, Shad and Blueback Herring are now near extinction in this river and the Alewife are threatened with extinction.
-Marine species such as Cod, Haddock, Pollock, Whales and Porpoise are dependent on high energy fatty fish auch as river-herring as a food source.
+Marine species such as Cod, Haddock, Pollock, Whales and Porpoise are dependent on high energy fatty fish auch as river-herring as a vital food source.